 Arch of Triumph is a Neo-Mudejar style brick arch built as the main gate for the 1888 Barcelona World Fair.
 The front features the stone sculpture “Barcelona welcomes the nations”, while the opposite side has a stone carving entitled “Recompense” and represents the award-granting ceremony to the participants of the Fair.
 On the sides, it has allegories of industry and agriculture, along with art and trade.

 Have a relaxing stroll in Ciutadella Park

+One of the things I loved doing in Barcelona on a budget was to stroll down the green areas it offers especially gorgeous Ciutadella Park after a long walk in busy streets.
 Created in the middle of the 19th century, Ciutadella Park was the only green space of Barcelona at that time.
 It covers 280,000 sq. meters and is home to the zoo, a small lake, Palau del Parlament de Catalunya, a large fountain designed by Josep Fontserè, and several museums.
 It’s believed that young Gaudi contributed to the design of the fountain.

 Visit one of the biggest squares in Barcelona